Number bonds. Yes, they’re important, but what exactly are they and why do children have to learn about them?

 Likewise, if you know that 10 can be decomposed into 5 and 5, you can work out that 100 – 50 must equal 50.

-Knowing all the number bonds to 10 will also help enormously when it comes to learning number bonds to 20.
-After all, if you know that 3 + 7 = 10, then it’s not such a leap when you learn that 13 + 7 equals 20.
+Knowing all the number pairs that equal 10 will also help enormously when it comes to learning number bonds to 20.
+After all, if you know that 3 + 7 = 10, then it’s not such a leap to learn that 13 + 7 equals 20.

 While the concept of number bonds is pretty simple, it is definitely worth taking some time to explore them with your child.
 Help your child learn their bonds to 5, 10, and (when they’re ready) to 20.
 Understanding the concept of number bonds and being able to recall simple facts easily, will be so helpful for them going forward.